cfengine/documentation/reference/components.markdown

-**Description**: The value of `host_licenses_paid` represents the number of licenses that you promise to have paid for by setting this value (legally binding for commercial license).
+**Description**: The value of `host_licenses_paid` represents the number of licenses that you promise to have paid for by setting this value (legally binding for CFEngine Enterprise).

-Licensees of the commercial CFEngine releases have to make a promise in acceptance of contract terms by setting this value to the number of licenses they have paid for.
+Licensees of CFEngine Enterprise have to make a promise in acceptance of contract terms by setting this value to the number of licenses they have paid for.
 This is tallied with the number of licenses granted.
 This declaration should be placed in all separate configuration files, e.g. failsafe.cf, promises.cf.

 **Example**: